cnbbooks/lfe-casting-spels/book/part6/5-spacts.md

 You probably noticed that the dunk command looked a lot like the weld command...
 Both commands need to check the location, subject, and object -- but there's enough making them different that we can't combine the similarities into a single function.
 Too bad...

 ...but since this is Lisp, we can do more than just write functions, we can cast SPELs!
-As usually, we're going to need some helper functions.
+As usual, we're going to need some helper functions.
 We're going to need a function that will allow us to create function names by concatenating *atoms*.
 If we've got a list of atoms:

 ```lisp
 '(cat these atoms)